stfc/PSyclone/tutorial/training/users/lfric/README.md

 Look at the two created  files.
 You don't need to try to understand the details, since PSyclone is creating quite a bit of code.
-Identify how the main program, the algorithm layer, calls the PSylayer, and how the PSy-layer calls the kernel in a loop.
+Identify how the main program, the algorithm layer, calls the PSy-layer, and how the PSy-layer calls the kernel in a loop.
 Focus on the first two invokes in `main_alg.x90`:

     call invoke( name = 'Initialise fields',         &